Soviet submarine K-22: Construction and career

 K-22 was laid down on 5 January 1938 by Zavod No. 190 in Leningrad, launched on 4 November, and completed on 15 July 1940.
 She was commissioned on 7 August 1940 into the Baltic Fleet.
 After the Soviet Union was invaded on 22 June, the boat was transferred from Leningrad to Molotovsk, now Severodvinsk, via the White Sea–Baltic Canal.
 K-22 departed on 22 August and arrived there on 4 September.
 She was transferred to the Northern Fleet on 17 September.

 Her first war patrol off the Norwegian coast in October–November was uneventful.
 The submarine laid a minefield near Rolvsøya, Norway, in early December and made an unsuccessful attack using her guns on a small ship on 9 December.
-Two days later K-22 successfully engaged a small convoy with her guns.
+Two days later K-22 engaged a small convoy with her guns.
 During her third patrol, she bombarded the fishing harbor of Berlevåg on 19 January 1942.
 She further damaged the wrecked freighter Mimona and sank a fishing boat with her guns.
-K-22 was one of four submarines tasked to screen the southern flank of Convoy PQ 13 in April.
+K-22 was one of four submarines that screened the southern flank of Convoy PQ 13 in April.
 She made an unsuccessful attack on a convoy of three minesweepers on 3 April near the Svaerholt Peninsula, Norway.
-On 9 April she discovered the damaged submarine ShCh-421 which had been disabled by a mine.
-K-22 rescued ShCh-421s crew and then scuttled the disabled submarine with a torpedo.
+On 9 April she discovered the damaged submarine ShCh-421 that had been disabled by a mine.
+K-22 rescued ShCh-421s crew and then scuttled it with a torpedo.
 On 7 February 1943, K-22 was sunk with all hands by a mine off Vardø, Norway.